dzuk-mutant/blockchain/list/list.md

 - It promotes psuedoscience that fundamentally attempts to undermine reputable scientific practice. (ie. antivaxxers, flat earthers, climate change denial)
 - It is a hate group conspiracy theory (ie. 'International Jewry', 'Cultural Marxism', 'The Great Replacement', Holocaust Denial).
-- It is one that necessitates or involves hate speech, racialism or other hate ideology.
+- It is one that necessitates or involves hate speech, racism/racialism or other hate ideology.

 #### Instances